Parven05/qr-code-component/README.md

 I think i still struggle with flexbox box and grid properties.So i need to do more scratch works to improve my CSS skills

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [resource 1](https://www.theodinproject.com/) - This helped me for refresh some CSS topics.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.internetingishard.com) - This is an amazing website which helped me finally understand some CSS properties.
+- [resource 2](https://www.internetingishard.com) - This is an amazing website which helped me finally understand some CSS properties.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author